Strategic Stoicism

 “The wise man will sometimes go to war, not because he hates his enemies, but because he loves peace.”—Seneca (paraphrased from De Otio and De Vita Beata)

-Strategic Stoicism, extending the practical Stoicism of Seneca and Marcus Aurelius, is pragmatic and utilitarian, and fully treats philosophy as readiness, not retreating into purity, but entering the arena fully armored.
-The four virtues mesh perfectly with the warrior mindset.
+Strategic Stoicism is pragmatic and utilitarian and fully treats philosophy as readiness, not retreating into purity but entering the arena fully armored.
+The four virtues adapt to the warrior mindset.

 Wisdom (σοφία): The clarity to position strategically, to choose proper tactics, to move only when victory is assured, virtuously.